Setumadhavarao Pagadi

-Setumadhavarao Pagdi or Sethu Madhav Rao Pagdi (27 August 1910 – 14 October 1994) was an Indian civil servant, a polyglot, an accomplished historian and a distinguished man of letters specialised in modern Maratha history, especially the history of Shivaji.
+Setumadhavarao Pagdi or Sethu Madhav Rao Pagdi (27 August 1910 – 14 October 1994) was an Indian civil servant, a polyglot linguist, an accomplished historian and a distinguished man of letters specialised in modern Maratha history, especially the history of Shivaji.
 He also worked as the secretary of Government of Maharashtra.
 As a secretary he did his job fairly well.
 Setu Madhavrao was well versed in Marathi, English, Hindi, Sanskrit, Urdu and Persian, apart from Kannada, which was his mother tongue.
-As a linguist he discovered the sound system and the Grammar of tribal dialect called Gaudi.
+As a linguist he discovered the sound system and Grammars of tribal languages like Kolami and Gondi.
 He was one who served the cause of Marathi against all odds in pre and post - Independent Hyderabad state.
 Following in the footsteps of the noted Bengali historian Jadunath Sarkar, Setu Madhavrao wrote Shivaji's biography in Marathi and English and the theory enkindled the spirit of nationalism in his readers.

 The Government of India awarded him the civilian honour of the Padma Bhushan in 1992.